iam269/html-developmentfactory/README.md

-# HTML Development Factory - Introduction to HTML
+# HTML Development Factory - Introduction to HTML 🌐

 This project represents the example from the Introduction to HTML course at Development Factory.
-It contains a simple HTML page that demonstrates the basic elements of the HTML language, including page structure, headings, paragraphs, lists, links, and other fundamental elements.
+It contains a simple HTML page 📄 that demonstrates the basic elements of the HTML language 🏗️, including page structure, headings, paragraphs, lists, links, and other fundamental elements.

-## Contents
+## Contents 📁

-- `index.html` - Start page
+- `index.html` - Start page 🏠
-- `style.css` - CSS file for styling
+- `style.css` - CSS file for styling 🎨
-- `about.html` - About page
+- `about.html` - About page ℹ️

 ## Live Demo